- What is subchorionic hematoma?

 What Are the Symptoms Of Subchorionic Hematoma?

 One of the most common symptoms of subchorionic hematoma is vaginal bleeding.
 It can be either in the form of spotting or heavy bleeding.
-The bleeding may come along with severe abdominal pain or dizziness.
+The bleeding may come along with severe abdominal pain or dizziness and cramping.

 [ Read: Vaginal Bleeding During Pregnancy ]